ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 ### Coming up next

 - L 12.2: Overview of next semester's course on [Compiler Construction](https://github.com/alexhkurz/compiler-construction-2022).
+Undecidability of the [Halting Problem](https://hackmd.io/@alexhkurz/HyHUQYXuY).
 Extending Lambda Calculus to an Imperative Programming Language.
 Assignment 3 out.

 - Deadline for Part 2 of the report Nov 19.